-A walking charity and Highland Council are taking a wealthy landowner to court in a legal case to stop the closure of a “historic and important path” that locals say has existed for generations.
+A walking charity and Highland Council have entered a court battle to stop a wealthy landowner from closing a “historic and important path” that locals claim has existed for generations.

-Ramblers Scotland is fighting to keep a path open in Donald Houston’s estate on the Ardnamurchan peninsula.
-It estimates its legal costs could be up to £82,000 in and has launched a crowdfunding campaign to cover the fees.
+Ramblers Scotland is joining the council in fighting to keep a path open in Donald Houston’s estate on the Ardnamurchan peninsula.
+The charity estimates its legal costs could be up to £82,000 and has launched a crowdfunding campaign to cover the fees.

 The Ferret revealed in May that the former leader of Highland Council and fellow residents had accused Houston and his estate of breaching the Land Reform (Scotland) Act 2003 and the Scottish Outdoor Access Code.

 A report compiled by locals said 17 locked gates were counted on paths between Glenborrodale to Acharacle on estate land in January 2020 and had not improved in the following months.